WDI-HoneyBadger/Project1-Prompt/README.md

 ## Option B:  Any game you want!
 If you are feeling creative and want to try something new, then go for it!
 In order to go this route you must run your idea by Trevor or Jackie first.
 - Proposals are due by EOD today, 11/25.
-- your proposal must include: a summary of your idea, a wire frame, what you think the biggest challenges will be.
+- your proposal must include: a summary of your idea, a wire frame ([this](https://wireframe.cc/) is a good site to make wireframnes), what you think the biggest challenges will be.
 - Proposals should be created as "issues" in this repository.
 - Proposals are flexible!
 You are welcome to update and adjust these as the project continues.